Ladok, credit transfers and credit reporting

 You can whenever you want view most of what is reported for you in Ladok using the link below.

-All courses and other credit-bearing activities that a doctoral student wish to have reported in Ladok must first have been stated in the individual study plan, either the first one, or in updated version.
-Course plans can be changed during your education, but this must be stated in your individual study plan or your yearly follow-up.
+All courses and other credit-bearing activities that a doctoral student wish to have reported in Ladok must first have been stated in the individual study plan handed in at time for application for admission, or in updated version/annual follow-up.
+Course plans can be changed during your education, and is then to be stated in your yearly follow-up or in your updated individual study plan.

 Credits will be reported in Ladok based on the following: